(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Even if you do not use the sparks joy test to discard things, I believe that many things in her Konmari technique make a lot of sense.
 For instance, tidying by category and not by location is very smart.
 So does the logic of getting everything from a category and checking them one by one.
 I think this can really work.
 Personally, I plan to test that technique on a few of my belongings.
 I will see how it works.
 This book really made me want to have an even more tidy home.

 If you want more information or want training in the Konmari method, you can order the book on Amazon.
 If you want to read more about books, you can take a look at the best personal finance books I have read.

 There is now a Netflix series about the Konmari technique: Tidying up With Marie Kondo.
-Watch the trailer to know more:
+It is really interesting to see!

 What do you think of the Konmari method or about the book itself? did you ever use it?